Connectivity of a Family of Bilateral Agreement Random Graphs: Mathematical Model

 \section{Mathematical Model}

-Consider the complete undirected graph $K_n$ with vertices $[n]=\{1,2,\cdots,n\}$ and edges $\{(i,j): 1\leq i,j\leq n, i\neq j\}$ where we assume $(i,j)=(j,i)$.
+Consider the complete undirected graph $\mathbb{K}_n$ with vertices $[n]=\{1,2,\cdots,n\}$ and edges $\{(i,j): 1\leq i,j\leq n, i\neq j\}$ where we assume $(i,j)=(j,i)$.
 Let $k(n)$ be an integer such that $1\leq k(n)\leq n$; henceforth, to avoid cumbersome notation, we will use $k$ instead of $k(n)$.
 We assign independently and identically distributed random variables called priority scores to all edges of $K_n$.
 For any explicit calculations, one can assume they are uniformly distributed in $[0,1]$ or exponentially distributed with parameter $1$; this holds because we will only be interested in the order statistics.
 We denote the score of edge $(i,j)$ by $V(i,j)=V(j,i)$.
 The set of all scores of the edges of vertex $i\in[n]$ is denoted by $\mathcal{V}_i=\{V(i,1),\cdots,V(i,i-1), V(i,i+1),\cdots, V(i,n)\}$, and all the associated edges by $\mathcal{E}_i=\{(i,1),\cdots, (i,i-1),(i,i+1),\cdots,(i,n)\}$.
 Without loss of generality, we can also assume that the scores are distinct, then $(R_i^j)_{1\leq j\leq n-1}$ represents an order on $[n]\setminus\{i\}=\{1,2,\cdots,i-1,i+1,\cdots,n\}$ based on $V(i,j)$ values.
 In other words, for each $1\leq i\leq n$, the random vector $\mathcal{R}_i=(R_i^1,R_i^2,\cdots,R_i^{n-1})$ is a permutation of $[n]\setminus\{i\}$ in which

-As the scores are chosen \emph{i.i.d.}, the distribution of the random vector $\mathcal{R}_i$ is uniform among all permutations of $[n]\setminus\{i\}$ as it only depends on the order-statistics.
-In general, the scores also impose a permutation over all the edges.
-This plays an important role in defining the bilateral agreement random graphs.
+As the scores are chosen \emph{i.i.d.} from a continuous distribution, the distribution of the random vector $\mathcal{R}_i$ is uniform among all permutations of $[n]\setminus\{i\}$ as it only depends on the order-statistics.
+The scores also impose a permutation over all the edges.
+This plays an important role in defining the bilateral preference \textsf{LK} random graphs.